MITComputationalCamera/HDR-Camera/README.md

 HDR-Camera
 ==========

-In-Class Activity to implement an HDR camera
+In-Class Activity to implement an HDR camera.
+Skeleteon instructions located in "CameraActivity.java"